 Robert S Svatek, M.D., M.S.C.I.

-Glenda and Gary Woods Chair in GU Oncology Professorship
+Gary and Glenda Woods President’s Distinguished University Chair in GU Oncology

 Dr. Robert Svatek attended the University of Texas at Austin for undergraduate training and the University of Texas Medical Branch in Galveston for medical school.
 He then completed his urology residency training at the University of Texas Southwestern Medical Center in Dallas.
 Following residency, he completed a 3-year fellowship in urologic oncology at the University of Texas M.D.
 Anderson Cancer Center in Houston.
 While there, he also earned his Master of Science in Clinical Research Investigation at the University of Texas Health Science Center at Houston, Center for Clinical Research and Evidence-Based Medicine.
 He was then recruited to the department of urology at UT Health San Antonio in 2010, to build a bladder cancer center of excellence.